-- 1. #1 Non-Profit Video/ Viral Video Pet Adoption.
-Produce a 90 second to 2 minute video that various organizations can use to promote pet adoption.
-The video will be posted on the organization's website, YouTube and other social networks to promote pet adoption.
+#1A - Non-Profit Video / Viral Video - Erin's Farm.
+Produce a 90 second to 2 minute video that can be used as determined by the client.
+The video will be posted on the organization's website, YouTube and other social networks to promote their organization as they deem fit.
 There will also be a VIRAL video component.
 The most viewed spot with at least 1,000 views will earn students an additional 10 extra credit points.
 Any project with over 5,000 views will receive 5 extra credit points.
-The number of views will be determined after the Thanksgiving holiday. - 2. #2 Wise Apple A Real Commercial.
-Produce a :30, :60 or short brand marketing video spot for this new Chicago brand. - 3. #3 Cooked A Real Commercial.
-Produce a :30, :60 or short brand marketing video spot for this new Chicago brand. - 4. #4 Contest Assignment Following contest rules, produce an award winning commercial that fits the contest criteria, including specific spot length and other details.
+The number of views will be determined after the Thanksgiving holiday.